LDNinjas/smart-search-control/readme.txt

 ## Troubleshooting

-- If you encounter any issues, please refer to the plugin documentation or contact our support team.
+- If you encounter any issues, please refer to the (plugin documentation)[https://ldninjas.com/docs/smartsearch-control/] or (contact our support team)[https://ldninjas.com/contact-us/].

 ## Support

-For support, please visit our support forums or contact us through our website.
+For support, please visit our support forums or contact us through (our website)[https://ldninjas.com].

 ## Changelog

+- **1.0.1**
+    - Remove php 5.4 support for stability
+    - Added filter to update per page result counts.
+    - Added filter to update count on search suggestions.
+    - Added action hook to add new column to the admin table that displays all the created shortcodes.
+    - Added action hook to add new fields to the search form.
+    - Added action hook to add custom content to the settings page.

 - **1.0.0**
     - Initial release